earlyprint/earlyprint.github.io/_posts/2020-02-03-intro_to_lingustic_search.markdown

 matter how it was originally spelled, but only when it was used as a verb.

-Linguistic Search also makes it possible to search for sequences of words.
+Corpus Search also makes it possible to search for sequences of words.
 For example, it’s quite easy to search for sequences of words like “most loving”.
-Linguistic Search also allows the user to group the results various ways, to filter results by author, title and/or year of publication, and to export/download search results.
+Corpus Search also allows the user to group the results various ways, to filter results by author, title and/or year of publication, and to export/download search results.